TeamBurtonPain/LyonVRTourism/README.md

 - A devlopper preconfigured android mobile phone.
 More information (TODO)
 - A computer as a server which the following tools:
-    - NodeJS > ?
+    - NodeJS >= v9.10.0
-    - MongoDB > ?
+    - MongoDB >= v3.6.4

 **The mobile phone and the computer (server) have to be on the same local network**

 ### BackEnd

+First, install dependies by running the following command: `cd server/ && yarn install`

 You have to run:
-1. MongoDB database by typing `TODO`
+1. MongoDB database by typing `mongod --dbpath <path-to-your-database>`
-2. NodeJS server by typing this command `TODO`
+2. NodeJS server by typing this command `cd server/ && yarn run prod`

 ### Android application